 These delicious Mini Nutella Swirl Cheesecakes with a hazelnut and chocolate cookie crumb crust are creamy, smooth and chocolatey.

-My family and I are celebrating the beginning of the year with some cheesecake.
-It's a family favourite and often gets requested when we have a gathering for a special occasion.
+My family and I are celebrating the beginning of the year with these mini Nutella cheesecakes.
+They are a family favourite and often get requested when we have a gathering.

 These Mini Nutella Swirl Cheesecakes are so dreamy!
 They are perfectly sweetened, so creamy and smooth.

-I made some changes to the original recipe (from Fine Cooking) by adding ground hazelnuts and using chocolate covered graham cookies for the crust to accentuate both the flavor of the hazelnuts and chocolate.
+I made some changes to the original recipe from Fine Cooking (which unfortunately is no longer online) by adding ground hazelnuts and using chocolate covered graham cookies for the crust to accentuate both the flavor of the hazelnuts and chocolate.

 Storage Instructions